* This is the Professional Version. *

-Abnormal bleeding can result from disorders of the coagulation system (see Overview of Hemostasis), of platelets, or of blood vessels.
-Disorders of coagulation can be acquired or hereditary.
-The major causes of acquired coagulation disorders are vitamin K deficiency (see Vitamin K Deficiency), liver disease, disseminated intravascular coagulation, and development of circulating anticoagulants.
 Severe liver disease (eg, cirrhosis, fulminant hepatitis, acute fatty liver of pregnancy) may disturb hemostasis by impairing clotting factor synthesis.
 Because all coagulation factors are made in the liver, both the PT and PTT are elevated in severe liver disorders.
 (PT results are typically reported as INR.)
-Occasionally, decompensated liver disease also causes excessive fibrinolysis and bleeding due to decreased hepatic synthesis of α 2-antiplasmin.
+Occasionally, decompensated liver disease also causes excessive fibrinolysis and bleeding due to decreased hepatic synthesis of alpha 2-antiplasmin.

 The most common hereditary disorder of hemostasis is

 Patients in whom a coagulation disorder is suspected require laboratory evaluation beginning with prothrombin time (PT) and partial thromboplastin time (PTT).
 CBC with platelet count and a peripheral blood smear are also done.
 Results of these tests narrow the diagnostic possibilities and guide further testing.